 - Tutor's comments are not limited by the amount of white space available on the paper they are grading.

-- Access to a large pre-populated set of comments on grammar, punctuation and more which are easily used to annotate your submissions.
+- Access to a large pre-populated set of comments on grammar, punctuation and more that are easily used to annotate your submissions.

-- The ability to create custom sets of pre-populated comments which can be applied to specific text or more general areas of the paper easily, this saves time when correcting common or repetitive mistakes, the pre-populated comment sets can be shared with other tutors creating conformity of grading across disciplines, cohorts or projects.
+- The ability to create custom sets of pre-populated comments that can be applied to specific text or more general areas of the paper easily,.
+This saves time when correcting common or repetitive mistakes.
+The pre-populated comment sets can be shared with other tutors creating conformity of grading across disciplines, cohorts or projects.

-- Some Electronic marking software runs on mobile devices, Turnitin launched an iPad app in August 2013 which allows you to mark work on the iPad including while you're not connected to the internet.
+- Some electronic marking software runs on mobile devices.
+Turnitin launched an iPad app in August 2013 that allows you to mark work on the iPad, including while you're not connected to the internet.

 - Students receive their feedback privately (away from the classroom environment), reducing the stress of feeling pressured into sharing their grades with peers.